phelipetls/reportforce/docs/docs/user-guide/usage.md

 rf.get_report("00O1a000001YtFG")
 ```

-No filters applied and, if this report has more than 2000 rows, 2000 rows is
-all you'll get.
+In this way, no **filters** are applied and you will get 2000 rows at max.

 ## Getting more than 2000 rows